 You can compare this to your average order value and average contribution margin per order over the same period to gauge profitability in real time.

 MER = media efficiency ratio.
 This is all your sales in a period divided by your total marketing spend for the same period.
-You can use this metric to understand if, in general, your total marketing budget is becoming more or less effective over time.
+You can use this key metric to understand if, in general, your total advertising budget or ad spend is becoming more or less effective over time.

-To start calculating ROAS in real time, and to get a complete picture of the growth of your ecommerce business, take a spin through Triple Whale.
+To calculate ROAS in real time, and to get a complete picture of the growth of your ecommerce business, take a spin through Triple Whale.